radian-software/straight.el/README.md

   Please be careful with setting `straight-vc-git-default-clone-depth`, which may break some packages' installing processes such as `elfeed` that depend on `org`.

-##### Deprecated `:upstream` keyword

-`straight.el` previously supported fork configuration in recipes using an `:upstream` keyword rather than a `:fork` keyword.
-For various reasons, this was more complex to handle, which is why the change was made.
-For backwards compatibility, the `:upstream` keyword is still accepted, with the following behavior.

-When `straight.el` processes a recipe which uses the `:upstream` keyword, it moves the `:repo`, `:host`, and `:branch` keywords from that sub-plist to the top level, and moves those top-level keywords to a new `:fork` sub-plist.
-Then it sets the top-level and `:fork` sub-plist values of `:remote` to the values of the deprecated variables `straight-vc-git-upstream-remote` (defaults to "upstream") and `straight-vc-git-primary-remote` (defaults to "origin"), respectively.

-For backwards compatibility, if `straight-vc-git-primary-remote` differs from its default value of "origin", then its value is used in place of `straight-vc-git-default-remote-name`.

 ### Recipe lookup